 About the Festival

 Imagine RIT: Innovation and Creativity Festival is a campus-wide event that showcases the innovative and creative spirit of RIT students, faculty and staff.
 Visitors experience the breadth and depth of RIT through interactive presentations, hands-on demonstrations, exhibitions, and research projects set up throughout campus.
-Inflatables, games and multiple performance stages with live music and entertainment are also a hit with visitors of all ages.
+Multiple performance stages with live music and entertainment are also a hit with visitors of all ages.
 Held annually each spring, Imagine RIT is the kickoff to Rochester’s rich festival season.

 Cost: Free and open to the public!